petergriffain/petergriffain/README.md

+# Peter GriffAIn

+Peter GriffAIn runs on ZerePy framework (https://github.com/blorm-network/ZerePy).
+It uses a custom version of ChatGPT trained to Tweet using the mannerisms of Peter Griffin from the TV show Family Guy.

 # ZerePy

 ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI or Anthropic LLMs.